fmshja/SEP-2---G16-Project/README.md

 Search for the login module type with the search word "login".
 Add the module type by clicking the login module.

-On the `Modules: Menu` page, set the `Title` property as "Login", click open the `Module` tab and assign:
+On the `Modules: Menu` page, set the `Title` property as "Login", and click open the `Module` tab and assign:
 * the `Login Redirection Page` property as "My Profile" (the user profile),
 * the `Logout Redirection Page` property as "Connecting Home" (the public home page), and
 * the `Position` property as "sidebar-right".